castorini/castor/lstm_regularization/README.md

 ## Settings

-Adadelta is used for training.
+Adam is used for training with an option of temporal averaging.

 ## TODO
 - Support ONNX export.
 Currently throws a ONNX export failed (Couldn't export Python operator forward_flattened_wrapper) exception.